xyproto/orbiton/README.md

 * Requires that `/dev/tty` is available.
 * Copy, cut and paste is only for one line at a time.
 * Some letters can not be typed in.
 Like `æ`.
+* Once the "wordcount mode" has been activated, the color scheme will remain.

 ## Known bugs

+* Sometimes, pressing return rapidly twice in a row makes the cursor jump up.
 * After resizing the terminal, the scolling may stop working and everything may be displayed wrong.
-* Sometimes, pressing return rapidly twice in a row makes the cursor jump up.
-* The color scheme from "wordcount mode" will remain when toggling back to the regular mode.
+* Lines that are longer than the terminal width are not displayed correctly, and the cursor will not move to the end of them.

 ## Hotkeys